Uniform point variance bounds in classical beta ensembles

-Moreover, we deduce similar bounds for the scaling limit of the Circular and the Gaussian $\beta$ Ensemble, called the $\operatorname{Sine}_{\beta}$ point process and introduced by Killip and Stoiciu in \cite{bib:KSt09} in the Circular case, and by Valk\'o and Vir\'ag \cite{VV} in the Gaussian case.
-Our proof uses the same tools as these two last articles: the theory of the Orthogonal Polynomials on the Unit Circle in the Circular case, the tridiagonal random matrix model by Dumitriu and Edelman and a discrete version of the Brownian carousel in the Gaussian case.
+Moreover, we deduce similar bounds for the scaling limit of the Circular and the Gaussian $\beta$ Ensemble, called the $\operatorname{Sine}_{\beta}$ point process.
+The existence of a scaling limit has been proven by Killip and Stoiciu in \cite{bib:KSt09} in the Circular case, and by Valk\'o and Vir\'ag \cite{VV} in the Gaussian case: Nakano \cite{Nakano} has then proven that the two scaling limits are the same.

+The bounds proven in the present article play a crucial role in our companion paper \cite{NV19}, where we construct interlacing $\operatorname{Sine}_{\beta}$ point processes generalizing the bead process introduced by Boutillier \cite{Bou09}.
+Our bounds are also used by Huang \cite{Huang19} in his study of the eigenvalues of the minors of Wigner matrices.

-Our estimates related to the Circular $\beta$ Ensemble and the $\operatorname{Sine}_{\beta}$ process are proven in Section 2, whereas the estimates for the Gaussian $\beta$ Ensemble are proven in Section 3.
-Notice that the Gaussian case is much more difficult to handle than the Circular case.
+The proofs of the present article use the same tools as the papers by Killip and Stoiciu \cite{bib:KSt09}, and by Valk\'o and Vir\'ag \cite{VV}: the theory of the Orthogonal Polynomials on the Unit Circle in the Circular case, the tridiagonal random matrix model by Dumitriu and Edelman and a discrete version of the Brownian carousel in the Gaussian case.
+Our estimates related to the Circular $\beta$ Ensemble and the $\operatorname{Sine}_{\beta}$ process are proven in Section 2.
+The estimates for the Gaussian $\beta$ Ensemble are proven in Section 3, up to four key estimates whose proof is very technical and postponed to Section 4.
+The Gaussian case is indeed much more difficult to handle than the Circular case.